deis/workflow/src/using-workflow/process-types-and-the-procfile.md

 use a Procfile to declare multiple processes for different types of application workers-- for example, an application server, a job execution timer, or a consumer of the Twitter streaming API.

 Multiple process types can be scaled independently of one another.
+When you first deploy your application only one `web` or `cmd` processes is spawned.
+To spawn other process types, use `deis scale <process>=<n>` to scale those processes accordingly.

 ## Default Process Types